bkhartmire/michelin-star-restaurant-graphql-api/README.md

 ## 2. Server Quick Start

 Run `yarn start` to start the server.

+Run `yarn dev` instead to automatically restart the server when any file changes thanks to `nodemon`.

-Visit `http://localhost:3000/graphql` to test that the server is running.
-Here you can also see documentation and fulfill GraphQL queries.
+Visit `http://localhost:3000` to test that the server is running.

+Visit `http://localhost:3000/graphql` to see documentation and fulfill GraphQL queries.